Galeos93/ml-interviews-answers/chapter_8/8_2_1_natural_language_processing.md

 > [M] Imagine you have to train a NER model on the text corpus A. Would you make A case-sensitive or case-insensitive?

 > [M] Why does removing stop words sometimes hurt a sentiment analysis model?

+Some stop words may convey useful information about the sentiment of a sentence.
+For example, if we wanted to train a sentiment analysis model for movie review, we may have a sentence like this: "Inception is THE movie".
+If we remove "THE", the emphasis is removed, and key information about the sentiment about that movie is lost.

 > [M] Many models use relative position embedding instead of absolute position embedding.
 Why is that?